-PR is for the bad times as well as the good12 months ago
+PR is for the bad times as well as the good3 years ago

 Many organisations view PR as a ‘nice to have’.
 An extension of marketing, helping to grow brand awareness and generate leads.
 But PR has a wider, more fundamental role to play when it comes to reputation management.
 Yes, PR can help to positively raise a company’s profile but it’s also important to recognise what PR can do in less favourable times, when the proverbial hits the fan!